Lot 25

 Mrs. J. Waddill and her daughter set up a shop in the “northern tenement in the house now occupied by Lemuel Lynch, esq. as a Silver Smith’s shop.”
 The meaning of this description cannot be fully discerned but is presumed to indicate that Lynch’s shop was two stories and that Waddill was renting a space on the second story on the northern side of the building.

-A fashion plate from 1848 depicting popular styles for women similar to the clothes that Mrs. Waddill and her daughter would be asked to make from scratch, rework from an old dress or repair.
+(R.) A fashion plate from 1848 depicting popular styles for women, similar to the clothes that Mrs. Waddill and her daughter would have been asked to make from scratch or rework from an old dress or repair.
 Image courtesy of the Metropolitan Museum of Art.

 1848-1851

-Jacob and his brother William Haughawout moved to Hillsborough from Virginia in the 1840s and established a copper, tin, and sheet iron business, first as partners with a man named Elliot and then Jacob carried out the business solely in his own name.
-His business was along Churton Street, toward the northern end of the lot and at some point he purchased the parcel.
+Jacob and his brother William Haughawout moved to Hillsborough from Virginia in the 1840s and established a copper, tin, and sheet iron business, first as partners with a man named Elliot, then Jacob carried out the business solely in his own name.
+His business was along Churton Street, toward the northern end of the lot and at some point, he purchased the parcel.

-In 1847, Haughawout married the famous builder John Berry’s daughter Amanda.
+Jacob Haughawout (1825-c.1851) married Amanda Berry in 1847.
+She was the daughter of the famous builder Captain John Berry.
 Unfortunately, Haughawout died young.

 An October 10, 1849 advertisements for Jacob Haughawout’s copper and tin business.
 In addition to household items, they sold stills and did roof and gutter work.